Configuration weights in coupled-cluster theory: Results

 \subsection{Computational details}

 Calculations were performed with the PySCF~\cite{PySCF} and HyQD~\cite{HyQD} program packages using closed-shell spin-restricted implementations of HF and Kohn-Sham (KS) density-functional theory.
 For the latter, we used the Tao-Perdew-Staroverov-Scuseria hybrid density functional (TPSS0)~\cite{tao_climbing_2003,perdew_meta-generalized_2004} with $25\%$ HF exchange, as implemented in the libxc software library.~\cite{libxc} All electrons were correlated unless stated otherwise.
-Both the correlation-consistent double- and triple-zeta basis sets cc-pVDZ and cc-pVTZ were used.~\cite{dunning_gaussian_1989,prascher_gaussian_2011} In a few cases, we also used the 6-31G basis set.~\cite{hehre_selfconsistent_1972}
+Both the correlation-consistent double- and triple-zeta basis sets cc-pVDZ and cc-pVTZ were used.~\cite{dunning_gaussian_1989,prascher_gaussian_2011} In a few cases, we also used the 6-31G basis set.~\cite{hehre_selfconsistent_1972} All basis set definitions are taken from the \textit{Basis Set Exchange}.~\cite{Feller1996,Schuchardt2007,pritchard2019new}